 Watermelon can be a bit of a difficult crop to grow in Canada… unless you’re growing Blacktail Mountain, that is!
-Originally bred by Glenn Drowns in northern Idaho, this year’s seeds came to the Citizen Seed Trial from Sal Dominelli of Gabriola Island’s Sweet Rock Farm.
+Originally bred by Glenn Drowns as a young lad at his home in Idaho, this year’s seeds came to the Citizen Seed Trial from Sal Dominelli of Gabriola Island’s Sweet Rock Farm.
 Besides selling seeds directly through his farm’s website, Sal is also a member of the BC Eco Seed Co-op.

 In this interview, Sal tells us about the variety he “fell in love with a little bit,” lets participants know what they can expect this season, and speaks to why projects like the CST are important to the ecological seed movement in BC.

 SB: So to begin with, could you tell us a bit of the backstory of the Blacktail Mountain variety that you’ve been maintaining?

 SD: Okay, sure.
 I started growing it about 8 or 10 years ago, not exactly sure, but I got the seed originally from Baker Creek Heirloom Seeds.
 I started growing it because I love watermelon in the summer- who doesn’t- but I hadn’t had much success with it (and I didn’t know if that was because of me or the variety) but anyway I tried this variety because it was bred for a northern climate and is supposed to be very cold hardy and it was AWESOME.
 I loved it.
 I loved everything about it– the ease of growing it, the taste, that it looks a little different from your regular watermelon, it’s more round and very dark green, almost black with its rind colour.
 I kind of fell in love with it a little bit.
 So I started growing it every year and then saving and selling the seeds.
 So that’s how I got into it, at least.